Monday, October 7, 2013

 The orchard Crenshaw High is more like a food forest than most school orchards.
 Rather than rows of trees in an otherwise manicured schoolyard, this more natural-looking ecosystem features multiple levels of canopy, permaculture style.
 In that spirit, some students, aware that water is too precious to waste, transformed a leaky water pipe into flood irrigation for their orchard by digging a drainage from the leak to the trees.

-Community Services Unlimited (CSU) in 2003, there are now about 55 mature fruit trees at Crenshaw High including mango, sapote, Chilean wine palm, loquats, figs and all sorts of tasty tropical and subtropical fruits.
+Originally planted by Community Services Unlimited (CSU) in 2003, there are now about 55 mature fruit trees at Crenshaw High including mango, sapote, Chilean wine palm, loquats, figs and all sorts of tasty tropical and subtropical fruits.
 We’ve been hearing about this orchard for years and really wanting to make it a stop on Fruit Tree Tour.

 Many thanks to Crenshaw for inviting us to stop by and unload a bus-load of Common Vision-strength lovin’.
 It was a fast and furious half-day stop where we were able to put their entire food forest on drip irrigation thanks to engaged, helpful students.